Skip to Main Content

-This bibliographic database indexes and abstracts articles from more than 160 Australian health and medical journals, most of which are not indexed for MEDLINE.
+This bibliographic database indexed and abstracted articles from more than 160 Australian health and medical journals, most of which are not indexed for MEDLINE.
 Some key Australian journals which are also covered in MEDLINE have been indexed since 2001.
 Other source documents include conference proceedings, government reports, selected monographs and National Health and Medical Research Council (NHMRC) session reports.
-Emphasis is on clinical medicine and paraprofessional fields.
 Note: AMI is no longer updated, and coverage is from 1968-Dec.
 2009.

 A key resource for evidence-based medicine that integrates clinical expertise with systematic research, especially in relation to the effects of health care.
 Produced by the international Cochrane Collaboration, the Cochrane Library includes the Cochrane database of systematic reviews (CochraneDSR), the Database of abstracts of reviews of effects (DARE), the NHS economic evaluation database, the Cochrane central register of controlled trials (CENTRAL) and the Health technology assessment database.
 Search results are usually a mix of full text systematic reviews, structured abstracts and citations with abstract.

-Proquest is a leading multidisciplinary portal providing access to a number of key online databases.
-This resource includes citations and full text articles in academic and professional disciplines such as business, law, education, computing, science, technology, engineering, arts, and medicine, and consist of scholarly journals, books, video & audio, dissertations & theses, newspapers and more.
-Search multiple databases simultaneously or select from amongst individual database titles including: ABI/Inform complete, Accounting & tax, ERIC, International Pharmaceutical Abstracts, Proquest computing, Proquest education journals, Proquest health & medical complete, Proquest science journals, Sociological abstracts, or Proquest telecommunications.
+The Proquest platform is a leading multidisciplinary portal allowing cross-search access to many key online databases, both full text and bibliographic.
+Databases cover academic and professional disciplines such as business, law, education, computing, science, technology, engineering, arts, and medicine, and consist of scholarly journals, books, video & audio, dissertations & theses, newspapers and more.
+Search multiple databases simultaneously or select from amongst individual database titles.
 A complete list of database titles available to Monash University students and staff is available at the site.

 Browser requirements: Mozilla Firefox version 15.x ; Google Chrome version 22.x; IE version 11

-Scopus is an abstracting and indexing citation database of peer-reviewed scientific, technical, medical and social science literature.
-Includes peer-reviewed titles from international publishers, Open Access journals, conference proceedings, trade publications, patent records and quality web sources.
-Seamless links to full text sources where the library holds a subscription.
+Scopus is an abstracting and indexing citation database of peer-reviewed scientific, technical, medical and social sciences literature.
+It includes journal and monograph titles from international publishers, Open Access journals, conference proceedings, trade publications, patent records and quality web sources, and provides seamless links to full text sources where the library holds a subscription.
 It also features smart tools to track, analyse and visualize research.

 Web of science core collection